 Views on WordPress Competitors – Medium, Tumblr

-Matt Mullenweg assured that WordPress has better publishing experience than some of the recent platforms such as Medium.
+Matt Mullenweg assured us that WordPress has a better publishing experience than some of the recent platforms such as Medium.

 When questioned about WordPress competitiveness and how some publishers were switching or adopting Medium as their choice of platform (with reference to Nieman Lab article), Matt argued that Medium was, in fact, paying them and guaranteeing them revenue to convince switching to their platform.

 Adding to the discussion comparing other platforms, he says that it’s not just about ease of use and that there have been easier platforms such as Blogger that have fewer steps involved in publishing.

 He rather identified Tumblr as one of the best competitors for WordPress, stating that it’s better by 80-100 times than Medium.
 He further advised that although the platform is in decline after having been sold to Yahoo, there’re still things that WordPress can learn from the old Tumblr.

 Matt concludes that WordPress has thrived mainly because of its flexibility and the community and that those are the two things WordPress has done better than any of its competitors.

 In addition to leading the WordPress Foundation, Matt Mullenweg is the CEO of Automattic, a company behind WordPress.com, JetPack, WooCommerce and others that are related to the WordPress ecosystem.
 Automattic is also one of the major contributors to the open-source WordPress community and as such works of Matt and Automattic, in general, are also of significant interest to the community.